gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 <img src="/wp-content/uploads/gl-linked-workspaces-14-1.png" class="img-responsive center img-bordered">

 When repositories are added to a GitKraken Cloud workspace, you can automatically add those repositories to its linked VS Code workspace when that workspace is opened.
 You can choose to automatically add the repositories, be prompted to add them, or disable auto-adding repositories altogether for that workspace.
-This setting is chosen when creating the VS Code workspace, but can be changed at any time using the new `Change Linked Workspace Auto-Add Behavior` command on the `Current Window` item or its linked workspace in the _Workspaces_ view.
+This setting is chosen when creating the VS Code workspace, but can be changed at any time using the new `Change Linked Workspace Auto-Add Behavior` command on the `Current Window` item or its linked workspace in the GitKraken Workspaces View.

 <img src="/wp-content/uploads/gl-linked-auto-add-settings-14-1.png" class="img-responsive center img-bordered">